binipringle/contracts/_texts/0-outline.md

 Consider any other contract defenses that might have been available to Williams.
 What key fact or facts are necessary to implicate each of those possible defenses?

-# 8. CHANGES AFTER CONTRACT FORMATION
+# EIGHT - CHANGES AFTER CONTRACT FORMATION

-# 8.1.
-Impracticability
+## VIIIa Impracticability

-# 8.2.
-Agreed Modifications
+## VIIIb Agreed Modifications

 **Alaska Packers’ Ass’n v.
 Domenico et al.**